focusaurus/express_code_structure/README.md

   * When you code this way, it becomes much more possible to put all the user related code into `app/users` because there's not a rat's nest of coupled business logic all over the place polluting the purity of the user code base.
 * Code flow is followable
   * Don't do magic things.
 Don't autoload files from magic directories in the filesystem.
 Don't be Rails.
 The app starts at `app/server.js:1` and you can see everything it loads and executes by following the code.
+  * Don't make DSLs for your routes.
+Don't do silly metaprogramming when it is not called for.
+  * If your app is so big that doing `magicRESTRouter.route(somecontroller, {except: 'POST'})` is a big win for you over 3 basic `app.get`, `app.put`, `app.del`, calls, you're probably building a monolithic app that is too big to effectively work on.
+Get fancy for BIG wins, not for converting 3 simple lines to 1 complex line.

 ## express.js specifics
 * Don't use `app.configure`.
 It's almost entirely useless and you just don't need it.
 It is in lots of boilerplate due to mindless copypasta.